Multi-Sound-Source Localization Using Machine Learning for Small Autonomous Unmanned Vehicles with a Self-Rotating Bi-Microphone Array: Simulation and Experimental Results

+Figures ~\ref{fig:DBSCAN_clusters_Simulation} and \ref{fig:DBSCAN_clusters-Hardware} show the detection of these clusters in simulation and real environment, respectively, using the DBSCAN technique for a sample run.

-Figure~\ref{fig:Sound-source-locations} shows four sound sources in the simulation placed at $S_{1}(20^{o},\text{ }50^{o})$, $S_{2}(30^{o},\text{ }150^{o})$, $S_{3}(50^{o},\text{ }200^{o})$ and $S_{4}(60^{o},\text{ }300^{o})$ and a distance of $5$~m from the robot placed at the origin.
-Figure~\ref{fig:Mapped-points} shows the estimation of the parameters $\theta$ and $\varphi$ for every two points chosen from the multi-source signal $d$ at each iteration.
-The parameters used for the RANSAC-based and DBSCAN-based algorithms are listed in Table~\ref{tab:Parameters-for-RANSAC-and-DBSCAN}.
-The value $\sigma_{conf}$ was chosen to be $0.015688$~m, which implies that all sound sources are assumed to be separated by at least $5^{o}$ from each other.
-Tables~\ref{tab:Results-DBSCAN} and \ref{tab:Results-RANSAC} show the simulation and experimental results of localization with the number of sound sources varying from one to four.
+The parameters used for the RANSAC- and DBSCAN-based algorithms are listed in Table~\ref{tab:Parameters-for-RANSAC-and-DBSCAN}.
+The value $\sigma_{conf}$ was chosen to be $0.0157$~m for simulation and $0.0261$~m for experiments, which implies that the sound sources with the same azimuth are assumed to be separated by at least $5^{o}$ in elevation.
+Table~\ref{tab:Results-DBSCAN} shows the simulation and experimental results of localization with the number of sound sources varying from one to four.

 $1000$ Monte Carlo simulation runs were performed using the two proposed approaches, respectively, with specifications given in Table~\ref{tab:Room specifications}.
-The simulation were run with $K=1,2,3,4,5$ sources and the results of the source counting are listed in the Table~\ref{tab:Source-count-using-DBSCAN}.
+Simulations were run with $K=1,2,3,4,5$ sources and the results of the source counting are listed in the Table~\ref{tab:Source-count-using-DBSCAN}.